Profile fund Regulations 2014-15 chapter 1 Financial support for students

 The Bachelor’s program must be a full-time program without exemptions.
 This period referred to in the first sentence shall be extended by the length of the recognized delay.

-Faculty of Economics and Business Administration students who receive the Van Lanschot Scholarship shall not be eligible for the scholarship.
+Tilburg School of Economics and Management students who receive the Van Lanschot Scholarship shall not be eligible for the scholarship.

 3.1 For students who have started with the Bachelor's program in 2011 or 2012, the following terms apply: Tthe amount of the scholarship for a Master's program outside the Netherlands shall be € 2500, and shall be paid in the form of a conditional gift.
 If the annual tuition fees for a study program outside the Netherlands are higher than the Dutch statutory annual fee, the difference shall be reimbursed, up to at most € 2500.
 The maximum grant is € 5000.

 The amount of the scholarship for a Research Master’s program at Tilburg University shall be equal to the statutory tuition fee of the relevant academic year and shall be paid in the form of a conditional gift.

 After the academic year ends, this conditional gift shall be converted to a definitive gift if the student has earned at least 45 credits or an equivalent of 45 credits.
-If, without prior consultation with the student counsellor, the student has earned fewer than 45 credits, the scholarship shall be claimed back.
+If, without prior consultation with the Dean of Students, the student has earned fewer than 45 credits, the scholarship shall be claimed back.

 11.4 Submission of request

-The request must be filed in writing or electronically on the form adopted for this purpose, which shall be available from and must be submitted back to the SAB’s student counsellor during the third year of the Bachelor’s program.
+The request must be filed in writing or electronically on the form adopted for this purpose, which shall be available from and must be submitted back to the SAO's Dean of Students during the third year of the Bachelor’s program.